Location

 Yes.
 A current Police Information Check (PIC) with a Vulnerable Sector Search (VSS) must be submitted prior to practicum placements and ELCC course work.
 The existence of a criminal record may postpone or prevent practicum or field work placements and subsequently, successful completion of the program.

-If you are taking an online course, you should make sure your computer has the following applications:
+If you are taking an online course, you should make sure your computer has the following:

 The certificate program textbooks cost is approximately $655 and for the diploma is $1490.